grasmash/drupal-composer-training/index.md

 ./vendor/bin/phpcs -h
 ```

-> Note: To make it easier to run these binaries, you can add the `vendor/bin` directory to your system path.
+> **Note**: To make it easier to run these binaries, you can add the `vendor/bin` directory to your system path.
 Read more about [Vendor binaries](https://getcomposer.org/doc/articles/vendor-binaries.md) in the Composer documentation.

 ## Update Drupal core